 The common yeast infection causes and symptoms are:

-Vaginal itching, smells, vaginal discharge( this can be white, thick, clumpy and odourless), irritated skin around the vagina opening which is the vulva and labia with swelling and redness, some bleeding, pains during sex and going to the toilet, and irregular menstruation.
+- Irritated skin around the vagina opening which is the vulva and labia with swelling and redness,

-In the body, yeast infections are able to develop in areas where the conditions are favourable for yeast and mold to grow and reproduce.
+In the body, yeast infections are able to develop in areas where the conditions are favorable for yeast and mold to grow and reproduce.

 Yeast and fungus grow in areas which have moist, damps and folds, (like sweating) these areas are easily infectious: genitals, armpits, anal area, belly button(navel), around the nose(nasal cavity), around the ears, toenails, fingernails, mouth, throat and digestive tract.

 Vaginal yeast infection can cause someone to be uncomfortable and can worsen if not treated.
-The candida yeast infection can cause different types of problem and can spread around the body.
+Candida yeast infection can cause different types of problems and can spread around the body.